yuval67/Distributed-Stateful-Applications-on-Programmable-Switches/README.md

 # Distributed-Stateful-Applications-on-Programmable-Switches
-utilized programmable switches and the Qpipe algorithm to dynamically monitor and optimize network traffic and reduce congestion.
+By leveraging programmable switches and the Qpipe algorithm, it's possible to dynamically monitor and process network traffic in real time.
+This allows for intelligent adjustments to balance the flow of information, manage network loads effectively, and optimize overall network performance.
+The combination of these technologies enables proactive traffic routing, congestion reduction, and improved resource utilization, ensuring smoother and more efficient network operations.
 Full git with code base: https://github.com/SivanVe/A_Qpipe16/tree/main